 This glamourous restaurant with one of the best wine cellars in Rome attracts VIPs from all over the globe.

-Showy canopies of raw fish starters aside, this is an excellent restaurant serving some of the best seafood in Rome.
+Showy tiered trays of raw fish starters aside, this is an excellent restaurant serving some of the best seafood in Rome.

 On entering this elegant restaurant, the first thing that catches your eye is the fresh fish counter, crammed with the catch of the day from the Lazio coastlines.
 Purchased daily at auctions from Gaeta in the south to porto Santo Stefano in the North, this selection inspires the kitchens and varying menu with a mesmerising taste of the sea.

 If raw crustaceans and fish tartare is your thing, don’t miss the fabulous mixed plates including raw tuna, sea-bass, langoustine and red prawn.
 And did I mention the truly incomparable wine cellar?

 While the pasta dishes include some classics from Roman cuisine, you should really try the fish pasta courses – unusual and exquisite.
 I recommend the fresh egg tagliolini were served with aromatic sea urchins and sea anemone.
 Full review of one of the best seafood restaurants in Rome here.

 Rinaldi Al Quirinale Via Parma 11A, Rome Tel +390647825171

 Peppo al Cosimato is a rare combination of pizzeria and downhome seafood eatery.